-After twenty-two years of church ministry, as a director of music and artistic ministries, Ms. Wimmer felt a call that led her away from the institutional model of the church.
+After twenty-two years of church ministry, as a director of music and artistic ministries, Carol Wimmer felt a call that led her away from the institutional model of the church.
 From 1996 to 2000, she experienced an intense time of spiritual growth.
 The new insights opened the door to fresh theological perspectives in three areas of human concern: time, language, and the organization of God’s people.

-Believing that personal insight must be grounded in credible evidence, Ms. Wimmer entered the field of biblical research which culminated in the presentation of several academic papers within the Society of Biblical Literature.
-She hopes her research will help, in some small way, to reorient the focus of the collective human spirit.
-Ms. Wimmer writes from a visionary perspective which offers new spiritual insights for people of faith.
+Believing that personal insight must be grounded in credible scholarship, Carol entered the field of biblical research as an independent researcher.
+Her studies culminated in the presentation of several academic papers within the Society of Biblical Literature.
+She has published three books to date and is planning to publish her fourth book soon.
+She hopes her research will help, in some small way, to reorient the focus of the collective human spirit in the areas of time, language and organization.
+Carol writes from a visionary perspective.
+She offers spiritual insights gained through the lens of light, color and images of Creation.

-Ms. Wimmer lives in Tulsa, OK with her husband of forty-eight years.
+Ms. Wimmer lives in Tulsa, OK with her husband of fifty years.
 In their free time, she and her husband enjoy gardening, carpentry, interior design, and renovating old or neglected houses.
 Together, they have two children and three grandchildren.
-Ms. Wimmer enjoys communing with nature.
+Carol enjoys communing with nature.
 She participates in a Christian Unity Discussion Group, Inter-faith opportunities within the Tulsa, OK area, and is an active participant in an online mentoring group consisting of scholars and theologians around the world.